chrisgw4/Avatar-Trivia-Notes/README.md

 > * Contain a resource called **Amrita** which stops aging in humans.
 It sells for $80 million

 > ##### Tulkun
->  ##### Tulkuns follow their own Tulkun way in which forbids all form of killing.
+>  ##### Tulkuns follow their own Tulkun way which forbids all form of killing.
 The first Tulkun kill we see is due to Payakan saving Lo'ak from an Akula.
 Payakan is an outcast as he is blamed for the death of his mother who was killed by the humans.
 > ![Tulkun Image](https://www.hallmarkornaments.com/assets/images/hallmark-2024-Payakan-the-Tulkun-Avatar-2799QXI7761.jpg)